Greek energy workers threaten strike against wage caps

-ATHENS, Oct 9 Greek petroleum and electricity workers threatened late on Sunday to go on strike, to oppose planned wage cuts that form part of the debt-laden country's austerity drive.
+ATHENS Greek petroleum and electricity workers threatened late Sunday to go on strike, to oppose planned wage cuts that form part of the debt-laden country's austerity drive.

-Workers at the country's biggest refiner Hellenic Petroleum (HEPr.AT) said they would start a walkout on Tuesday, demanding their exclusion from the provisions of a draft law which would cap their company's average wage cost per employee at 1,900 euros ($2,563) a month.
+Workers at the country's biggest refiner Hellenic Petroleum (HEPr.AT) said they would start a walkout Tuesday, demanding their exclusion from the provisions of a draft law which would cap their company's average wage cost per employee at 1,900 euros (£1,637) a month.

-The cap was originally meant to apply just to civil servants, as part of spending cuts imposed by the EU and the IMF under the cash-strapped country's ongoing bailout programme.
+The cap was originally meant to apply just to civil servants, as part of spending cuts imposed by the EU and the IMF under the cash-strapped country's ongoing bailout program.

 But a last-minute change in the bill, which was submitted to parliament last week, it also included in its remit profitable, state-controlled companies that are listed on the stock exchange, such as Hellenic Petroleum.